Gordon W. Lloyd

 Simon Heavenrich residence in 75 Winder Street, built in 1875.

 Gordon W. Lloyd (April 6, 1832 – December 23, 1904) was an English-born architect who practiced mainly in the American Midwest from the late 1850s through the 1890s.
 Trained under his uncle, the prominent church architect Ewan Christian, Lloyd opened an office in Detroit in 1858 and became especially active designing Episcopal churches while also producing major commercial and residential commissions.
 Representative works include the Trinity Cathedral (1872) in Pittsburgh, the Wright–Kay Building (1891) in Detroit, and the David Whitney House (1894).
 Though his office was in Detroit, Lloyd resided nearby in Windsor, Ontario.

 Career

 Lloyd’s Midwestern practice centered on ecclesiastical work for Episcopal clients, but he also designed banks, police and university buildings, and large residences.
 Contemporary sources and later scholarship note his recurring use of Gothic Revival for church commissions and Queen Anne and Romanesque motifs for commercial and residential work.

 Sidney D Miller residence, built in 1864, in 1432 E Jefferson Avenue.

 Alexander H Dey residence, built in 1862, in 965 E Jefferson Avenue.

 John S Newberry residence, built in 1876, in 1363 E Jefferson.

 James McMillan residence, built in 1873, in 1411 E Jefferson.

 Main works

-This list enumerates all of Lloyd's documented works, those in bold are those that still stand.
+This list enumerates all of Lloyd's documented works with those still standing in bold.